-Although the concepts Web 2.0 and social media are often used synonymously, it is useful to differentiate them from each other [40].
+Although the concepts Web 2.0 and social media are often used synonymously, it is useful to differentiate them from each other [36].
 The concept Web 2.0 can be defined as technologies that enable users to communicate, create content and share it with each other via communities, social networks and virtual worlds, making it easier than before.
-They also make it easier to have real life experiences in virtual worlds and to organize content on the internet with content aggregators [46].
-Such tools and technologies emphasize the power of users to select, filter, publish and edit information [66].
-Social media can be defined as "a group of Internet-based applications that build on the ideological and technological foundations of Web 2.0, and that allow the creation and exchange of user generated content' [40].
+Social media can be defined as "a group of Internet-based applications that build on the ideological and technological foundations of Web 2.0, and that allow the creation and exchange of user generated content" [36].
 Furthering this, social media are often referred to as applications that are either fully based on user-created content, or in which user-created content or user activity have a significant role in increasing the value of the application or the service.

-Social media are certainly not a unified and well-defined set of approaches, and despite some broad common characteristics described above, their benefits and measurement should be analysed in more detail considering the specific social media types and the context of use [34][68].
-Indeed, not all social media are the same [8][52].
+Social media can be used as an umbrella term, under which various and very different types of cultural practices take place related to the online content and people who are involved with that content [47].
+A large number of generic different types of social media application categories can be identified [12, 17, 63], such as wikis, blogs, microblogs, social networking sites, social content, mashups, and virtual social worlds.
+Social media are certainly not a unified and well-defined set of approaches, and despite some broad common characteristics described above, their benefits and measurement should be analysed in more detail considering the specific social media types and the context of use [27, 64].
+Indeed, not all social media are the same [6, 50].
 From a technology perspective, the platforms vary and, along with that, so do the rules of utilization and functionality (e.g., Twitter tweets/posts can be no more than 140 characters).
 In turn, there is variation in how people use these platforms and/or associated applications (e.g., bloggers tend to post at most once per day, and their posts tend to be up to one page in length).